In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 Zoë is doing great.
 She is an active, young donkey, very curious and sometimes mischievous.
 Like the other donkeys, we also train with her.
 She learns to walk right next to us, not to pull and not to eat when we walk.
 She really enjoys running and playing.
 Usually she plays with her mother.
 Eos isn't that playful and Popy isn't always in the mood.

-Like the other donkeys, she neatly lifts her legs when she needs to be checked.
+Like the other donkeys, she neatly lifts her legs when they need to be checked.
 In short, an exemplary donkey.

 Zoë is now 2 years old and since December 2020 she doesn't drink milk from mother Cleo.
 Cleo allowed this less and less often so that the amount of milk also decreased.
 One day we saw that her udder had returned to its normal shape and that no more milk came out of the udders.
 Zoë sometimes tries to drink but is quickly pushed away by Cleo.
 We are happy with this because now Cleo can regain her old weight and she does not have to eat for 2 anymore.
 She looked so thin at times.